wavefrontHQ/docs/pages/doc/integrations_gcp_API.md

 1. Copy the content of the response in a text file.
 1. Edit the copied response body.

-   1. To update the list of services, under `"categoriesToFetch"`, add the list of services:
+   1. To update the list of services, under `"categoriesToFetch"`, add Apigee, App Engine, Cloud Functions, and Cloud Run:

       ![Updated list of services.](images/gcp-api-update-services.png)

+       {% include note.html content="The values that we pass as `categoriesToFetch` are not the same as the ones displayed in the Operations for Applications UI." %}

    1. To change the service refresh rate to 10 minutes, update the `"serviceRefreshRateInMins"` value: